illsk1lls/ZipRipper/README.md

 When a password is found an alert window will appear, and the password(s) will be<br>
 saved to the users desktop as: ZipRipper-Passwords.txt

+*If the script is interrupted normally (by pressing the 'q' key to quit), resume will be enabled<br>.*
+*An MD5 hash is created for each job, that is used to store the resume data, in: %AppData%\ZR-InProgress\[MD5HASH]<br>* *to ensure multiple files with the same name can have InProgress jobs simultaneously.
+If a pending job is found the<br>* *user is presented with the options of either resuming the job, or bypassing the resume feature and starting a new job.<br>*

 Current version provides support for hardware acceleration via OpenCL for:<br>
 nVidia "GeForce" & "Quadro" and AMD "Radeon RX" & "Radeon Pro" cards.<br>